WarpRules/WHash/README.md

     const unsigned char* currentHash() const;
 ```

-### Usage:
+## Usage:

-Instantiate the `WHash::MD5` class, call its `update()` method with the input data, and then call
+Instantiate the class, call its `update()` method with the input data, and then call the `finish()` method.
-the `finish()` method.
-This method returns a pointer to the 16-byte hash.
-This same pointer can also
+This method returns a pointer to the hash.
+The length of the hash (in bytes) is determined by the
-be retrieved later with `currentHash()`.
+`kDigestBytes` static const member variable.
+This same pointer can also be retrieved later with `currentHash()`.

 The pointer returned by `finish()` and `currentHash()` points to an internal array, and thus it will
 be valid only for as long as this object exists.
+Also calling any of the functions (such as `initialize()`)
+will invalidate the data pointed to by the pointer.

 Example: